ZHChu98/Neural_Network_Matlab/README.md

 2018-2019 2nd semester

 ## INTRODUCTION
 There are already two models available for test.
-You can run this command in console to test:<br>
+You can run this command in the console to test:<br>
 ```
 icnn
 icnn2
 ```
-Parameters are be changed effeciently by editing icnn.m or icnn2.m.<br>
+Parameters are be changed efficiently by editing icnn.m or icnn2.m.<br>

 Generally, each main code is composed of following five parts.<br>
 * Part 1.
 Reading datasets and setting hyperparameters.<br>